 Coccyx pain sufferers often find driving particularly painful.
-There are several reasons for this.
 Car seats force you to lean back, with your knees higher than your bottom, so that all of your weight is put around your coccyx.
 Then there are bumps, corners, and the fact that you have to push with your legs to drive.
 So your coccyx is under pressure, hammered from below, and pulled around.

 If you have to drive, try a coccyx cushion.
 The type that is wedge shaped will help to make the seat more level.
 If using a cushion raises you too high up, or puts the curve of the back of the seat in an uncomfortable position, you could modify the seat.

 Try tilting the back of the seat as far forward as it will go.
 It's a strange position to drive in, but it takes pressure off the back of the coccyx and helps some people.
 Alternatively, you can make a foam cushion to cover the back of the seat, but which ends about 15 cm (6 inches) above the bottom of the seat.
 Again, this takes the pressure off the back of your bottom.

 Many cars make you lean back, often with your feet nearly as high as your bottom.
 A car with upright seats is much more comfortable.
 Try sitting in different cars to find out what works for you.
 A car with automatic transmission is easier for most sufferers.

 If possible, avoid driving - get someone else to drive instead, join a car pool, use taxis (lie down in the back), buses or trains, walk, move closer to the shops.
 If someone else is driving you, lie down on the back seat, or wind the front passenger seat nearly flat.
 It doesn't have to go completely flat before it takes the pressure off the coccyx.
 In this position the seat belt won't be much good, so make sure you have a safe driver.

 Some people have gone so far as to get a van modified with a bed in the back.
 Sheer luxury!
 See Angie Gray's travel tips.